Visiting Underfall Yard

 Group visits of their unique site are led by their enthusiastic tour guides with optional catering packages.
 Tours last approximately 1 hour and take in the Pump Room, Workshops and Sluice Room.
 Tours can be run daytime, evenings and weekends.
 Please contact them to discuss your requirements and to make a booking: email email@example.com or phone 0117 929 3250

 Delicious hot sandwiches prepared onsite, as well as hot and cold beverages, snacks and treats.
-Once you’ve ordered, you can enjoy your food either in the Visitor Centre or out on the Knuckle with great views of the harbour.
+Once you’ve ordered, you can enjoy your food outside on ‘the Knuckle’ with great views of the harbour.
 On sunny days they put out deck chairs!

 Open 7 days a week